fran0x/trading-kaggle-hackaton/NEXT.md

 This document outlines the next steps for enhancing the Junz trading platform to support competitions, comprehensive evaluations, and visualization tools.

-## Code Audit and Optimization
+## Code Audit & Optimization

-- Conduct a thorough audit of the Python codebase for performance bottlenecks
+- Audit Python for performance bottlenecks and robust error handling
-- Review error handling and edge cases for robustness
-- Optimize data processing routines for handling larger datasets
+- Streamline data routines for large datasets
-- Ensure type hints are used consistently throughout the codebase
+- Standardize type hints and expand critical test coverage
-- Add comprehensive test coverage for critical components
+- Add guidelines for using additional Python libraries

 ## Data Preparation